-If you would like to have the ability to get pregnant in the future, mature oocyte cryopreservation, or egg freezing with Garden OB/GYN, may be an option for you.
+If you would like to have the ability to get pregnant in the future, mature oocyte cryopreservation, or egg freezing with Garden OB/GYN at NYC, Queens, and Long Island, may be an option for you.

 Egg freezing gives women the ability to get pregnant in the future through a process that involves harvesting, freezing and storing her eggs to later be used for in vitro fertilization once she is ready to have a baby.

 During egg freezing, unfertilized eggs are extracted from the woman’s ovary in a surgical procedure, which requires sedation.
 Once retrieved, the eggs are frozen in a process called vitrification to preserve them and prevent them from aging.
 Her frozen eggs are then safely stored until she is ready to get pregnant.
 Then, the eggs are thawed and fertilized with sperm through in vitro fertilization.

 Many women and couples decide to egg freeze for a variety of different reasons.
 Egg freezing is a great option for someone who does now want to get pregnant now, but does wish to get pregnant at a later point in their life.